 Studio 3 will be devoted to the study of the central urban area.
 It will contrast a project in a major South East Asia city with a similar project in a major city in Australia.
-This may include developments for financial and commercial centres, tourism and recreation development, inner area housing and their implications for trasport, services, communications, and environmental management.
-Because of the complexity of the inner city, projects will invariably contain aspects of all of these functions.
-The South East Asian field trip will be incorporated into this studio.
+This may include developments for financial and commercial centres, tourism and recreation

-History of Urban Development Staff Contact: Prof AR Cuthbert UOC3 HPW2 WKS14 S1
+History of Urban Development

+Staff Contact: Professor Alexander Cuthbert UOC3 HPW2 S1